Cian-Chambliss/helpserver/README.md

  - isAdmin : (optional) - allows the configuration to do refresh and to set metadata.
  - useGit: (optional) does a pull from a git repo on 'repoSource' before every 'refresh' call
  - repoSource: (optional) path to git repo on system.
+ - webhookPort : (optional) port to listen for webhook notifications on.
+ - webhookPath : (optional) base path for webhook notifications.
+ - webhookSecret: (optional) secret for webhook.
  - configurations : (optional) - different filters / handlers.
    * In the example at the bottom, the help page path is /novice/main  and /expert/main for displaying easy pages, or easy+expert pages,  admin allows refresh and setmetadata calls, which are otherwise not authorized.